-Ooking up, it saith, he saw him: because <being> lifted up from earthly desires, and overtopping the crowd of unbelievers, by the grace of faith he was chosen.
+E looked up, it saith, and saw him: because being lifted up from earthly desires, and overtopping the multitude of unbelievers, by the grace of faith he was chosen.
 For to be seen by God: is to be choosen and also to be loved.
 He thus hath seen Him looking: because he hath chosen Him choosing, and he hath loved Him loving.
-This reasonable order being advanced, this is being come to the recognition of divinity by the faith of the Lord's incarnation, as if observing the face of Jesus by means of a sycamore tree : the eminent

-Teacher sheweth, when he saith.
-For I judged not myself to know anything among you, but Jesus Christ, and him The Lord remained for crucified. some time in the house of the chief of the Pharisees, that is he taught in the synagogue of the Jews : but because not having washed, 38 curing on the sabbath, receiving publicans and sinners, disputing against avarice, and urging the rest worthy of God, they harried <him> with venemous speech, weary of their crimes he departed and fled saying, Your house shall be left to you[,] desolate.
-But today it behooveth him to stay in the small house of Zacheus: this is to be at peace in the glittering grace of new light in the humble heart of believing peoples.
-But being falsely accused by others <as> a man that was a sinner, Zacheus himself standing, that is persisting in the that truth of the faith which he had seized, proveth himself not only having converted from a sinner, but indeed dwelling among the perfect.
-But he is called a son of Abraham, not because he was sprung from his race:

-but because his faith was imitated: that just as Abraham forsook the land of his kinsmen and his paternal house, on account of hope of future inheritance, with the Lord commanding : so he which might obtain a treasury in the heavens, would leave behind his goods to be shared among the poor.
-Well moreover he saith [217v.] also: that not only them which justly persevere, but also them which recover from unjustness, he may declare to belong to sons of promise.
-But thou.
+This reasonable order being advanced, this is being come to the recognition of divinity by the faith of the Lord's incarnation, as if observing the face of Jesus by means of a sycamore tree : the eminent Teacher sheweth, when he saith, For I determined not to know any thing among you, save Jesus Christ, and him crucified.
+The Lord remained for some time in the house of the chief of the Pharisees, that is he taught in the synagogue of the Jews: but because not having washed, curing on the sabbath, receiving publicans and sinners, disputing against avarice, and urging the rest worthy of God, they harried him with venemous speech : weary of their crimes, he departed and fled saying, Your house is left unto you desolate.
+But today it behooveth him to stay in the small house of Zacchæus: this is to be at peace in the glittering grace of new light in the humble heart of believing peoples.
+But being falsely accused by others as a man that was a sinner, Zacchæus himself standing, that is persisting in the that truth of the faith which he had seized, proveth himself not only having been converted from a sinner, but indeed dwelling among the perfect.
+But he is called a son of Abraham, not because he was sprung from his race : but because his faith was imitated: that just as Abraham forsook the land of his kinsmen and his paternal house, on account of hope of future inheritance, with the Lord commanding : so he which might obtain a treasury in the heavens, would leave behind his goods to be shared among the poor.
+Well moreover he saith also: that not only them which rightly persevere, but also them which recover from unrighteousness, he may declare to belong to sons of promise.
+But thou, O Lord, have mercy upon us.